atsushieno/compose-audio-controls/README.md

 The API reference is published at https://atsushieno.github.io/compose-audio-controls/ (updated for every new release tagging)

+## Showcases

+[Resident MIDI Keyboard](https://github.com/atsushieno/resident-midi-keyboard) is a straightforward usage example of `DianoticKeyboardWithControllers`.
+(It used to be part of this project, but now has its own home.)

+[AAP (Audio Plugins For Android)](https://github.com/atsushieno/aap-core) makes use of the keyboard and knob as part of the default native (Compose) UI.

 ## License

 compose-audio-controls is released under the MIT license.